ivanlolivier/codember/README.md

 3. Execute `npm run challenge02` in the terminal to run the solution for the challenge 02
 4. Execute `npm run challenge03` in the terminal to run the solution for the challenge 03
 5. Execute `npm run challenge04` in the terminal to run the solution for the challenge 04
+6. Execute `npm run challenge05` in the terminal to run the solution for the challenge 05

 ## Do you want to see more solutions? 👥